 Going to Human Resources or talking to your boss about your status may solve the problem.
 Otherwise, we specialize in helping California employees who have been misclassified as exempt bring wage/hour lawsuits against their employers to collect unpaid overtime compensation.
 If numerous employees are affected, a wage and hour class action lawsuit may be appropriate.

 Mis-classified non-exempt employees may also be eligible for compensation for meal and rest breaks that were not granted to them.

 Call us for help…

-For questions about exempt vs. non-exempt employees in California or to discuss your case confidentially with one of our skilled California labor and employment attorneys, do not hesitate to contact us at Shouse Law Group.
+In conclusion, for questions about exempt vs. non-exempt employees in California or to discuss your case confidentially with one of our skilled California labor and employment attorneys.
+Therefore do not hesitate to contact us at Shouse Law Group.

 - Same.
 Courts use a “duties test” to determine whether an employee is exempt.